 Regaining Ownership After Foreclosure: Statutory Redemption

 One's home is said to be their castle, but the truth of the matter is that few of us own our dwelling outright.
-The unfortunate truth of the matter is that the bank often has a significant interest in your home and, if you find yourself unable to pay your mortgage, you may find yourself ousted.
-This isn't necessarily the end of the story, however.
+In fact, if you have a mortgage, your lender has a significant interest in your home.
+As a result, if you fail to make your mortgage payments, you may face foreclosure and eviction.

 This article focuses on the process of statutory redemption.
-If your home is currently in the foreclosure process, or a foreclosure is looming on the horizon, there may be other options that you can pursue before you are put out on the streets.
+If your home is currently in the foreclosure process and facing a foreclosure sale, it is essential to know your state's foreclosure laws.
 See FindLaw's Foreclosure Process and Avoiding Foreclosure sections for more information.

 How the Statutory Redemption Process Works

-Specific procedures may vary by state, but typically the process begins when you make a written demand to the purchaser for a statement of the charges required to redeem and thus reclaim the property.
-Then the purchaser (the party that bought the property through foreclosure, or the lender) will have a limited amount of time, often just 10 days or so, to send an itemized statement of charges.
+Right of redemption procedures vary by state.
+Typically, the process begins when the foreclosed homeowner makes a written demand to the purchaser.
+This is a request for a statement of the total amount required to reclaim the foreclosed property.
+The party that bought the property at the foreclosure auction will have a limited amount of time to send an itemized statement of charges.
 For example, in Alabama the foreclosed homeowner has up to a year after the foreclosure sale to redeem the foreclosed property.
-Depending on your state law, you may be able to redeem the property without having to pay the redemption price or the cost of any improvements.
+Depending on your state's laws, you may be able to redeem the property without having to pay the redemption price or the cost of any improvements to the real estate.

-Junior lien holders also have a right to redeem under statutory redemption laws (in order of their priority) though not until after the period for the mortgagor to redeem runs out.
+Junior lien holders also have a right to redeem under statutory redemption laws, but they cannot do so until after the redemption period for the mortgagor runs out.

 State Statutory Redemption Laws

-The majority of states allow for this process.
-And in the majority of states that allow redemption, mortgagor may retain possession of the property during this period.
-The redemption period in states that allow it ranges from just 30 days to as high as two years.
-Many states reduce the redemption period if the property has been abandoned, while borrowers may waive their redemption rights in many states.
+In most states, mortgagors may keep possession of the property during the redemption period.
+The redemption period ranges from 30 days to as high as two years.
+Many states reduce the redemption period if the borrower abandons the property.
+Borrowers may also waive their redemption rights in many states.

 Learn More About Redemption

-Your state's laws have a big impact on your rights when you are dealing with foreclosure, redemption, or other real estate issues.
+Your state's laws significantly impact your rights when dealing with foreclosure, redemption, or other real estate issues.
 You'll want to ensure that you make informed, intelligent decisions, which means you'll benefit from the assistance of an experienced and knowledgeable professional.
-A local foreclosure attorney may be able to help clarify your rights and guide you through the legal process.
+A local foreclosure attorney or real estate attorney can help clarify your rights and guide you through the legal process.